AmazeeLabs/gatsby-starter-amazee/README.md

     _Note: You'll also see a second link: _`http://localhost:8000/___graphql`_.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql)._

     Open the `my-project` directory in your code editor of choice and edit `src/pages/index.tsx`.
 Save your changes and the browser will update in real time!

+1. **Review the TODO's:**

+   After creation the project is full of `TODO` comments that will lead you to different parts that can/have to be modified and also point you to external documentation on these.

 ## Package commands overview